-The area which would become the City of Burlington was inhabited by First Nation groups as early as 7,000-6,000 B.C.E; by 225 B.C.E. the land was inhabited by early Woodland Natives.
+The area which would become the City of Burlington was inhabited by First Nation groups indigenous communities as early as 7,000-6,000 B.C.E.; The Woodland period commenced by 225950 B.C.E. and included the land wasearly, middle and late Iroquoian periods between 900AD-1600 AD (Golder, 4-5).
+The area in which the subject lands are situated were and continue to be inhabited by early Woodland Natives.
 In the seventeenth century, the area was inhabited by Anishnaabe (Ojibway) known as the Mississaugas, which were a part of the Iroquois nation (Canadian Encyclopedia, 2018).

-The Haudenosaunee (Iroquois Confederacy)1 played a vital role in the seventeenth and eighteenth century during the struggle between the French and British; the Six Nations were an important part of the area that would develop into the City of Burlington (Canadian Encyclopedia, 2018)
+The Haudenosaunee (Iroquois Confederacy)† played a vital role in the seventeenth and eighteenth century during the struggle between the French and British; theas part of their beaver hunting grounds which are protected in the Fort Albany or Nanfan Treaty of 1701.
+The Haudenosaunee, or Six Nations were an important part of the area that would develop into the City of Burlington (Canadian Encyclopedia, 2018), are comprised of: the Seneca, Cayuga, Onondaga, Oneida, Mohawk, and Tuscarora.